spyysalo/wiki-bert-pipeline/README.md

 # Wikipedia BERT pipeline

-Pipeline for creating BERT vocabularies and pretraining examples based on Wikipedia texts
+Pipeline for creating BERT vocabularies and pretraining examples based on Wikipedia texts.

 ## Completed vocabularies

 A number of language-specific BERT vocabularies created from Wikipedia texts using this pipeline are included in the [vocabs](https://github.com/spyysalo/bert-wiki-vocabs/tree/master/vocabs) subdirectory.

-To recreate one of these vocabularies or create a vocabulary for a language not included in the collection, follow the instructions below.
+To recreate one of these vocabularies, create pretraining examples, or create a vocabulary and examples for a language not included in the collection, follow the instructions below.

 ## Quickstart